Post by Isabel, founder of the Party Kit Network

 Eco-friendly Dishwashing Utensils

-Dishcloths 100% cotton dish cloths are available from hardware stores, from stores like &Keep or even Poundland.
+100% cotton dish cloths are available from hardware stores, online stores like &Keep or even Poundland.
 I have spotted them in some UK supermarket but they often come in a plastic bag, but hopefully that will change.

 Or there are eco sponge cloths available.
 These are normally made from cellulose (wood pulp) and cotton and are available with minimal / non-plastic packaging.
-These are my favourite cloths for wiping down the kitchen surfaces and have lasted ages - much longer than my old J-Cloths.
-I've had some for over a year.
+These are my favourite cloths for wiping down the kitchen surfaces and have lasted ages - much longer than my old cloths.
+I've had some for over a year now.
 They can be cleaned in the washing machine and then air-dried.
 At end-of-life just pop them in the compost bin.
 Popular brands include Eco Living.

-Pan Scourer A coconut scourer is an alternative to a scourer sponge made from plastic.
-There was many brands including EcoCoconut.
+Pan Scourer A coconut scourer is an alternative to a plastic sponge scourer.
+There are many brands of cocnut scourer including EcoCoconut.
 Their coconut scourers are made from sustainably farmed coconut husk and held together with a small amount of recyclable metal.

 Another option is the wooden pot brush.
 These have a short wooden handle (check for FSC certified) and planet-based bristles often including Tampico which is a type of Mexican cactus or coconut husk.
 These are available at most zero waste stores and online including &Keep, Eco Living and Eco-Sal.